Chart Color Schemes

 Ashwood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Ashwood's educational attainment exceeds broader standards significantly.
-Among residents aged 15+, 46.2% hold university qualifications compared to the SA4 region's 29.8% and Australia's 30.4%.
-Bachelor degrees dominate at 29.0%, followed by postgraduate qualifications (13.2%) and graduate diplomas (4.0%).
-Vocational pathways account for 22.0% of qualifications among those aged 15+, with advanced diplomas at 10.0% and certificates at 12.0%.
+Educational attainment in Ashwood is notably higher than broader benchmarks.
+As of 2021, 46.2% of residents aged 15 and above hold university qualifications, compared to the SA4 region's 29.8% and Australia's 30.4%.
+This educational advantage is largely due to Bachelor degrees held by 29.0%, followed by postgraduate qualifications at 13.2% and graduate diplomas at 4.0%.
+Vocational pathways account for 22.0% of qualifications, with advanced diplomas at 10.0% and certificates at 12.0%.

-Educational participation is notably high, with 30.4% of residents currently enrolled in formal education.
+Educational participation is high, with 30.4% of residents currently enrolled in formal education as of the latest data.
 This includes 8.5% in secondary education, 8.4% in primary education, and 7.2% pursuing tertiary education.

 Frequently Asked Questions - Education